BibleResearch/bibleresearch.github.io/content/posts/martin-luther-false-paradigm-of-salvation.md

 If my facts, logic, and interpretations hold, what are the implications of the conclusion that Martin Luther taught a false paradigm of salvation?
 Many conservative, evangelical churches put Martin Luther's face on posters celebrating the reformation and might as well have "Sola Fide" tattooed across the foreheads of every member<sup>5</sup>.
 The problem is, it seems that Martin Luther meant something very different when he said "Sola Fide" that how we interpret it.

 <aside class="marginnote">
-  <span class="noteNumber">5</span> - When I say that "Sola Fide" may as well be tattooed on the foreheads of every congregant, I mean that, in my experience, the slogan "Sola Fide" is <i>very</i> commonly used to describe the conservative, evangelical paradigm of salvation.
+  <p><span class="noteNumber">5</span> - When I say that "Sola Fide" may as well be tattooed on the foreheads of every congregant, I mean that, in my experience, the slogan "Sola Fide" is <i>very</i> commonly used to describe the conservative, evangelical paradigm of salvation.</p>
+  <p><span class="noteNumber">6</span> - Particularly, this reasoning seems to imply that many Anglicans are not saved because they are teaching a false paradigm of salvation too (see article 27 of the <a href="http://www.anglicanchurch.net/media/Articles_of_Religion_1571.pdf" target="_blank"><i>The Thirty-Nine Articles of Religion
+Church of England (Anglican)</i></a>)</p>
 </aside>

-If the conclusion is that, according to some churches, Martin Luther taught a false paradigm of salvation, the implications are far-reaching, but that is the topic for another post.
+If the conclusion is that, according to conservative, evangelical churches, Martin Luther taught a false paradigm of salvation, the implications are far-reaching, but that is the topic for another post.<sup>6</sup>